 Chaval

-Chaval (Damian Octavio Kaliyeski) was born in 1975 in Buenos Aires.
+Chaval (Damian Kaliyeski) was born in 1975 in Buenos Aires.
 In his early art career drew comics with an apocalyptic sense of humor wile studying fine art painting.
 In search of a new media of artistic creation, he started to paint on vinyl surfaces such as cushions and punching bags, which has become an important body of his work.
 Since moved to New York in 1999, he has developed a series of works embodying his signature characters PIPU the Mutant butterfly, and PEPO the mutant walking pet.
 In April 2003, his work received Artist Achievement Award given by Charlotta Kotik, Curator and Chair of Department of Contemporary Art of Brooklyn Museum of Art.

 Chaval's work is characterized by free-spirited humor.
 He produced mostly comics in his early career, and after studying fine art and painting further, continued to illustrate comedy.
 Caricatures, objects and people with surreal elements are the cornerstone of his inspiration.
 He became well known for his works painted on vinyl surfaces such as cushions and punching bags.